Spring 2016 Mandatory for "First Time in College"

 - Building your plan to reach your academic goal.

 - Learning how to select the right classes to reach your goal.

 - Hands on training with WCJC's registration program.

-- All the information you need to be successful at WCJC.
+- Information you need to be successful at WCJC.

-- OPPORTUNITY FOR EARLY REGISTRATION FOR FALL COURSES!
+- OPPORTUNITY FOR EARLY REGISTRATION FOR SPRING 2016 COURSES!